mulgul/restructure-yt/README.md

 - `LOG_LEVEL`: The lowest priority log level to surface, defaults to `info`.
 Tip: set to `http` to see all HTTP requests.
 - `LOG_JSON`:Whether or not to have logs formatted as JSON, defaults to `false`.
-    Useful when using `stdout` to programmatically process Sidecar log data.
+    Useful when using `stdout` to programmatically process log data.
-- `LOG_STRIP_ANSI`: Whether or not to strip ANSI characters from logs, defaults to `false`.
-Useful when logging RPC calls with JSON written to transports.

 ## Running the Frontend